 Fall 2023 OneCreek Seasonal Restoration Technician Program

 Putah Creek Council is hiring for the successful OneCreek Seasonal Restoration Technician Program this fall.
 This program has gained popularity among people looking to gain experience in the habitat restoration and conservation fields.
 Join us to make valuable connections with local agency representatives, experts, and stakeholders within the Putah Creek Watershed, while gaining hands-on experience in habitat restoration, native plant landscaping, outdoor recreation management, native plant propagation, and nursery operations.

 In addition, the program will include science skills development.
 In an effort to expose participants to the science behind the various restoration projects and research being conducted in the region, PCC has reached out to various experts in the area.
 Possible activities will include assisting with Restoration Project implementation, learning native plant nursery techniques, and much more!

-To apply for the Spring 2023 OneCreek | Putah Creek Seasonal Restoration Technician Program, please complete this ONLINE APPLICATION.
+To apply for the Fall 2023 OneCreek | Putah Creek Seasonal Restoration Technician Program, please complete this ONLINE APPLICATION.
 Rolling applications will be accepted.
 Technicians will be notified of their final acceptance beginning September 15th.
 This is a paid seasonal technician opportunity based on $15.50/hour.